What the Record Didn’t Play

 In 1960, sixteen new African nations took their seats at the United Nations.
 The air was electric, the “Year of Africa,” they called it, a time of new flags, new languages, new promises.
 But beneath the speeches and parades, another rhythm pulsed: the syncopated heartbeat of jazz.

-It wasn’t just music.
+It was music.
 It was a weapon.

 As Louis Armstrong toured the Congo under the banner of “cultural exchange,” the CIA dined in nearby hotels, orchestrating the quiet removal of Patrice Lumumba.
 Jazz, once born from the improvisations of Black resistance, had been recruited by the empire as the soundtrack of freedom, sold as proof of democracy.